EDUCATE YOUR SOMATIC AWARENESS, MOVEMENT, EMBODIMENT

 - registered dance/movement therapist in mental health settings

-- creative arts director and instructor for 'livingroom dancers' and professionals wanting to regain their spontaneous creative expression
+- creative arts director and professional facilitator of Mettler-based creative dance (free creative movement expression) for 'living room dancers' as well as professionals wanting to regain their spontaneous creative expression

 - cross-disciplinary presenter and specialist in residence in higher education, agency and arts settings

 - originator/facilitator of "Moving Into Words" writing workshops, culminating in the creation of a deck of 40 creativity prompt cards